Encycle

 Venture Round in 2012

 Zevia, LLC is a beverage company based in Los Angeles, California, founded in 2007.
-It specializes in producing zero-calorie, zero-sugar drinks that are naturally sweetened and Non-GMO Project Verified.
-Zevia offers a diverse range of products, including various flavors of diet sodas such as black cherry, cola, cream soda, and ginger ale, as well as organic ready-to-drink teas and mixers.
-The company's products are available through a wide network of retailers, including natural food stores, grocery chains, and e-retailers in the United States and Canada.
-Zevia aims to disrupt the beverage industry by providing healthier alternatives to traditional sugary drinks.
+The company specializes in producing zero-calorie, naturally sweetened drinks that are Non-GMO Project Verified.
+Zevia offers a diverse range of products, including an assortment of diet sodas in flavors such as black cherry, caffeine-free cola, lemon-lime twist, and ginger root beer, as well as organic ready-to-drink teas, energy drinks, mixers, children’s beverages, and sparkling water.
+Its products are available through a wide network of retailers across the United States and Canada, including grocery stores, health food outlets, and e-commerce platforms.

 BrightFarms